philoserf/markpaulayers.com/content/about.md

 **The views expressed** is built by [Hugo][1], hosted on [GitHub Pages][2], and cached by [Cloudflare][3].
 It is developed on an Apple MacBook using [vscode][4], [hyper][5], and [zsh][6].

 Content is written with a variety of editing tools.
-Text usually starts in [Drafts][7] on an iPhone or an iPad, and sometimes, even an Apple watch.
+Text usually starts in [Drafts][7] on an iPhone or an iPad, and sometimes, even on an Apple watch.
 Some ideas gain flesh and substance with mind-mapping in [MindNode][8].
 Content that takes time to develop is tracked with [Things][9].

 Layout and presentation are prepared with [HTML][10], [CSS][11], and avoids [JavaScript][12].
 When content is nearly ready to publish, it is marked up in [Markdown][13].